 The copyright law of the United States (Title 17, United States Code) governs the making of

-the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
-One
+libraries and archives are authorized to furnish a photocopy or other reproduction.
+One of these specified

 This institution reserves the right to refuse to accept a copying order if, in its judgment,